euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Feature Extraction.md

 This technique is used to assign a numerical representation for each word that is part of a document.
 Basically a BoW matrix is created in a categorical way.
 - Each row represents a word
 - and each column represents each word.
-- Having then a matrix of 1's
+- Having then a matrix of 1's in the diagonal.

+Where every vector is a bag of words containing only 1 word.

+## Word embeddings

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzI3MjU3ODAsMTA3Nzc4MzA2XX0=
+eyJoaXN0b3J5IjpbLTIwMzY3Nzk0NzIsMTA3Nzc4MzA2XX0=
 -->